Sort on Published Date;

 Gold Coin—The water in the lower workings is going down at a rapid rate and the Granite company, owning the above mine, will be enabled to work the ninth and tenth levels on company account.
 Dan McCarthy is superintendent.

-graphic for visual presentation of text This mine is credited with a large production in the earlier days of the camp, but water ultimately forced it to close down.
+This mine is credited with a large production in the earlier days of the camp, but water ultimately forced it to close down.

 Internet Source Text Link(s) {Found/Seen/Known]: